Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Background and Related Work

 \subsection{Vibe Coding as a New Form of AI-Assisted Authoring}

 Vibe coding captures a shift from manual artifact creation toward intent-driven collaboration with generative AI systems.
-Popularized after Karpathy’s 2025 post on X, the term describes practices where tools such as Cursor, GitHub Copilot, Lovable, and Bolt generate and refine artifacts through natural language dialogue.
 Sarkar and Drosos \cite{sarkar2025vibecodingprogrammingconversation} define vibe coding as a workflow of goal setting, prompting, evaluation, and iterative refinement, while Meske \cite{Meske2025vibecodingreconfigurationintent} frame it as a collaborative flow in which human intent is mediated probabilistically rather than deterministically.
-Unlike earlier generative AI tools that focused on discrete tasks or outputs, vibe coding treats AI as a continuous authoring partner across the entire making process, blurring boundaries between ideation, prototyping, and implementation.
+Unlike earlier generative AI tools that focused on discrete tasks or outputs, vibe coding treats AI as a continuous authoring partner across the entire making process.
+Sapkota et al. \cite{sapkota2025vibecodingvsagentic} further distinguish vibe coding from agentic coding, which they posit enables autonomous software development, achieved with goal-driven agents with minimal human intervention.
+However the two nevertheless highly overlap, especially within product teams.

 HCI and software engineering research has begun to document how these practices reshape programming workflows.
-Tools such as Codex and Copilot accelerate production but reallocate effort from authoring to validation and debugging, often characterized as a “generate–test–edit” cycle \cite{Kazemitabaar2023,Liu2023}.
+Tools such as Codex, Claude Code, and Copilot accelerate production but reallocate effort from authoring to validation and debugging, often characterized as a “generate–test–edit” cycle \cite{Kazemitabaar2023,Liu2023}.
 Ross et al. \cite{Ross2023programmerassistant} demonstrate how conversational assistants support not only code generation but also explanation and iterative exploration, extending interaction models beyond direct manipulation and search.
 Large-scale surveys reveal a complex balance of benefits and concerns: programmers value efficiency and clarity but report challenges with inaccuracies, limited contextual awareness, and over-reliance, alongside frustrations when outputs fail to meet functional requirements or resist steering \cite{Akhoroz2025conversationalaicodingassistant,Sergeyuk2025aicodinginpractice,Liang2024usabilityaiprogrammingassistants}.
+Despite these insights, most prior work focuses narrowly on professional developers.
+As vibe coding practices diffuse into cross-functional product design and development teams, open questions remain about how AI-assisted authoring reshapes team workflows, role boundaries, and coordination practices.
+Our study addresses this gap by examining vibe coding in the context of product teams, specifically how it is being adopted and how it reconfigures collaboration, responsibility, and decision-making across roles in everyday product design and development work.